chilipeppr/widget-terminal/README.md

           </tr>
       </thead>
       <tbody>
-      <tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/ws/send</td><td>We send at a low-level on the socket the exec and execruntime command as a fundamental for this widget to work.</td></tr><tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/requestVersion</td><td>We need to ask the Serial Port JSON Server widget to send us back the version, we receive it back on the /recvVersion signal.</td></tr>
+      <tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/ws/send</td><td>We send at a low-level on the socket the exec and execruntime command as a fundamental for this widget to work.</td></tr><tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/requestVersion</td><td>We need to ask the Serial Port JSON Server widget to send us back the version, we receive it back on the /recvVersion signal.</td></tr><tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/requestStatus</td><td>We need to request the status of the websocket to see if the Terminal can be used.
+We are sent back /recvStatus</td></tr>
       </tbody>
   </table>